samrickman/vercelcv/README.md

-# Sam Rickman - Personal Site
+# Personal website

 ## Overview

-This is my personal site, showcasing my skills, research, and experience as a **Data Scientist** and **AI Researcher**.
+This is the source for my [personal website](https://www.samrickman.com/), showcasing my skills, research, and experience as a **Data Scientist** and **AI Researcher**.
 It includes links to research and other projects.

 ## Features